yetanalytics/dl4clj/README.md

 ;; going to use the mnist iterator from before
 ;; need to make sure its reset

-(def score-calcer (new-data-set-loss-calculator :ds-iter (reset-iter! train-mnist-iter)
+(def score-calcer (new-data-set-loss-calculator :iter train-mnist-iter
                                                 :average? true))

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;